ahillss/ReverseEngineeringNotes/README.md

 ### A decompiler

 Useful to see the structure of the code, identitfy externed global variables from libraries or to identify class virtual tables which can be difficult to discern from the assembly only.
-I've used [IDA](https://www.hex-rays.com/products/ida/).
+A good one is [IDA](https://www.hex-rays.com/products/ida/).

 It should be noted that the C/C++ source generated will not have completely valid syntax and will often be missing type information (except for their byte sizes).

 ### Learning assembly

-There are two main assembly styles to choose from, Intel and AT&T. I chose Intel because it looks less cluttered, but once you know one, and are aware of the [differences](http://archive.is/f1dul), switching between them is easy enough.
+There are two main assembly styles to choose from, Intel and AT&T. Intel is less cluttered, but you learn one and are aware of the [differences](http://archive.is/f1dul), switching between them is easy enough.

-A free book *PC Assembly Language by Paul A. Carter* is freely available [here](http://pacman128.github.io/pcasm).
+Thw book *PC Assembly Language by Paul A. Carter* is freely available [here](http://pacman128.github.io/pcasm).

 ### A debugger

-For debugging problems you introduce, and also for looking at the registers, stack and heap values at runtime, I use [GDB](https://www.gnu.org/software/gdb).
+For debugging problems you introduce, and also for looking at the registers, stack and heap values at runtime, a good one is  [GDB](https://www.gnu.org/software/gdb).

 GDB uses the AT&T syntax, some useful commands are:
 * ```run``` - to start the program